All Episodes

 You know, I tell you, it's just like everything.

-The Trump critics are legion and they want him to fail.
+The Trump critics are Legion and they want him to fail.

-He's gonna need you continue to support him, folks.
+Continue to support him, folks.

 That's why he's doing these tours.